erf-model/ERF/Docs/sphinx_doc/MeshRefinement.rst

 Mesh Refinement
 ===============

-ERF allows both static and dynamic mesh refinement.
+ERF allows both static and dynamic mesh refinement, as well as three different options for how the coarse and fine data.

 Note that any tagged region will be covered by one or more boxes.
 The user may specify the refinement criteria and/or region to be covered, but not the decomposition of the region into